 Researching Military Schools for Girls in Alabama?

-While you are looking for military schools for girls in Alabama you need to know that there are not many such female military schools, so you might want to also take a look at Lakeland Grace Academy.
+While you are looking for military schools for girls in Alabama you need to know that there are not many such female military schools, so you might want to also take a look at Lakeland Girls Academy.
 It is a school for struggling teenage girls, located in Lakeland, Florida, just an hour southwest of Orlando.
 Just like military schools for girls in Alabama, LGA is a boarding school that teaches military-like discipline and respect.

 If the format of a military school for girls specifically appeals to you, some therapeutic boarding schools follow a military style and teach discipline.
 Even in those with no military emphasis, most therapeutic schools use structured daily routines to teach order, and quite a few involve students in daily chores to train them in responsibility and work ethic.

-Lakeland Grace Academy is not a military school, but it is similar.
+Lakeland Girls Academy is not a military school, but it is similar.
 For girls ages 12 to 17, LGA provides life counseling and includes parents in periodic Family Weekend sessions with a purpose to rebuild family relationships.
 It is a disciplined, safe haven for your child to grow and mature.
 With no boys on campus, it removes one major source of distractions.

 While LGA concentrates attention on character building, emotional growth and relationship healing, it also offers a quality education.